AUTHENTICATION GUIDE

 The label on the inside of the tongue should be square on most models.
 The "GGDB" and "MADE IN ITALY" text should be in a specific thin, slightly slanted font, printed precisely.

-Fake Warning: Fakes mess this up with blurry printing, wrong fonts (too thick, too thin, too stretched), and even rectangular tags.
+Fake Warning: Fakes mess this up with blurry printing, wrong fonts, and even rectangular tags.

 The Insole

-Fake Warning: On fakes, the printed logo is often faded or blurry, and the blind stamp might be shallow or missing entirely.
+Fake Warning: On fakes, the printed logo is often faded or blurry, and the blind stamp might be shallow or missing.

 The Smell Test